voxel51/fiftyone/docs/source/user_guide/app.rst

 Therefore, the App supports three sidebar modes that you can choose between:

--   `all`: always compute counts for all fields and stats
+-   `all`: always compute counts for all fields
--   `fast`: only compute counts and stats for fields whose filter tray is expanded
+-   `fast`: only compute counts for fields whose filter tray is expanded
 -   `best` (*default*): automatically choose between `all` and `fast` mode based on the size of the dataset